New Address: Eden / Non-place perspectives

 Exhibition’s curator Artis Ostups has chosen metonymy as the conceptual core.
 Metonymy in language is a transference of similarity between two concepts.
 In art, metonymy is revealed as a visual detail that is able to connect different contexts and therefore expands the virtual space of the work.
 Metonymic works also transform the gallery it becomes as vast as the visitor’s imagination.
 The artists in the exhibition use metonymy to create transitions between the working materials and a wider semantic field that holds both literary and personal experience.

-METAHORROR meets METAHUMOUR / Hey Doll
+Metahorror meets Metahumor / Hey Doll

 26/01.2023.